Grandma's Perogies Recipe (Perogy / Pyrohy / Pierogi/ Varenyky)

 2. Cut dough with large glass or round cookie cutter – I like to use a glass that’s about 3″ in diameter.

-3. Place 1 tbsp of filling in the center of each round.
+3. Place 1 tablespoon of filling in the center of each round.
 (Hint: You can pre-roll balls while waiting for the dough to rest!)

 4. Lightly brush the edges of each dough round with water, which will act as a glue.